Operations

 The equipment (which is third generation) can be of help when other means of searching (for example, visually or by radar) cannot be accomplished with complete effectiveness.
 The camera array includes a broadcast quality video lens with high telephoto capabilities.
 This allows for the early identification of distant targets.

-Two screens are fitted to the aircraft, one in the forward right hand seat, the other in the Search Director’s console.
-Either the forward (P2) Observer or the Search Director can control the camera.
-A Hi-8 video recorder preserves the last ninety minutes of film footage (either infra red or video).
+Two pairs of monitors are fitted to the aircraft, one in the middle row, the other in the FLIR operators console.
+Either the Search Director, but mainlly the FLIR trained operator can control the camera.
+An aviation video recorder preserves the film footage (either infra red or video) for future use.

 In conditions of good visibility, the crew will normally conduct a visual search, using FLIR as an aid to identifying specific targets.
 In conditions of low light, or where searching for persons, the search will most probably be conducted using thermal imaging, in which event the aircraft will probably operate at a height of not below 600 feet and as high as conditions dictate, but not normally above 2,000 feet.